Nasir Khan I Ahmadzai: Foreign relations

 Nasir Khan I exchanged embassies with the Ottoman Caliphate, Durrani Empire, Afsharid Iran as well as Sultanate of Oman.
 He had given refuge to the Omani prince, Sayyed Solṭān bin Aḥmad in 1784.
 Although Nasir Khan initially promised him to help in re-instating him over Oman, he in the end only gave him the port of Gwadar.
 Soltan bin Ahmad ultimately became Sultan of Oman in 1792, and Gwadar became part of Sultanate of Oman.
 It remained so until 1958, when it was purchased by the Government of Pakistan.

-He received the titles of Ghazi-e-Din by the Ottoman Caliphs as well as Begler Begi from the Durrani rulers.
+Mir Nasir Khan received the titles of Ghazi-e-Din by the Ottoman Caliphs as well as Begler Begi from the Durrani rulers.
 He also received the representatives (wakil) from the Talpur Sindh as a vassal province.

 Death

 He died in 1794 in his residence in Kalat (modern-day Balochistan).